 “This year, for the first time, we are offsetting the entire electricity consumption of our more than 100 power plants and the offices of Enel Green Power North America by using renewable energy certificates from our Diamond Vista Wind Farm in Kansas.
 Sustainability is a core driver for our company, and while producing renewable energy is sustainable by definition, we want to keep challenging ourselves further and “walk our talk” and this initiative is towards that direction.”

-EGP is committed to develop innovative ideas that deliver more sustainability to our facilities.
+EGP is committed to develop innovative ideas that deliver more sustainability to our organization.

 In North America, power plants that run on 100% renewable energy certificates are just the first step in our global quest to increase the use of renewables.